Abeshek7/DataAnalystProject/Election_Results_Analysis_2022/README.md

 ![image](https://user-images.githubusercontent.com/119685963/210136063-61344c67-4400-4cd7-a1ab-4780a414ba9d.png)

-The Reports are finally published to PowerBI Service.
+The Reports are finally published to PowerBI Service where we can find the Constituency wise Trends in the state of Gujarat and Himachal Pradesh.